ck4adventure/recipe_app_nextjs/design/feature_chefs.md

 Goal is to have Products, Recipes, and Ingrs.
 Product Labels can be created by looking up first a products recipes, then aggregating all the ingrs of each recipe, incl set of allergens

 ## Upcoming
+### Recipe Card background
+- option to change the recipe card background to a look like real paper with cooking stains from use

 ### Add allergens details to recipe item page
 - additional query around ingrs for the recipe to get uniq list of allergens